 At the end of the room looms the chief’s throne, a high-backed wooden chair of colossal proportions, carved elaborately, painted gold, and upholstered in leopard skin.
 The real deal, I kid you not.
 Leopard skin is a big thing among Ashanti chiefs.
 I gape at it for an inelegant moment, then sit down on a chair nearby and compose myself.

 The chief strides past me across the Persian carpet and seats his denim behind on the leopard skin throne and plonks his Samsonite briefcase next to his sneaker-ed feet.
 If only I had my camera.
 And the guts to be totally uncool and take his picture.
-What I have to offer is the picture below, not taken by me, but another visitor to another chief’s palace.

 However, there is nothing European about the food we are served in the well-appointed dining room with its massive crystal chandelier.
 It is a lavish repast of traditional Ghanaian food — spicy chicken and lamb dishes served with boiled yam, fried plantain, rice, soups and sauces.